oubiwann/lfetool/README.rst

     $ cd my-web-project
     $ make dev

-and then visiting your web browser at http://localhost:5099/.
+and then pointing your web browser at http://localhost:5099/.

 ``new e2service``